Stevie Nicks: Relationships and family

-Writing in her journal in 2020, Nicks blasted the US response to COVID-19, comparing it to American Horror Story.
-"Everyone gathering at the beaches, in the bars, block parties, et cetera—'let's get drunk and make out and, by the way, can I have the other half of your drink?'—we are heading for a crash; people are dying because people aren't wearing their masks. ...
-Nobody is leading us.
-Nobody has a plan."

 Nicks has said that she consciously chose not to have children of her own, due to her demanding career and desire to follow her art wherever it should take her: "My mission maybe wasn't to be a mom and a wife; maybe my particular mission was to write songs to make moms and wives feel better."

 Of her niece, godchildren, former stepson, and extended family she says: "I have lots of kids.
 It's much more fun to be the crazy auntie than it is to be the mom, anyway."

 Nicks has maintained a journal nearly every day since her tenure in Fleetwood Mac began.
-She has said, “I like to tell all my fairy goddaughters and my niece that when I'm gone they can sit on the floor and go through all these journals, and they can walk through my life, and they can smell the gardenia perfume on the pages.
+She has said, "I like to tell all my fairy goddaughters and my niece that when I'm gone they can sit on the floor and go through all these journals, and they can walk through my life, and they can smell the gardenia perfume on the pages.
 They can have it in their hands, who I was."

-Regarding a book based on her life, she has said, "I wouldn't write a book unless I could really tell the truth, and say all the people are in it are represented right ...If I'm gonna talk about all the people in my life, I need to be old enough and so do they, that nobody's gonna care ...
+Regarding a book based on her life, she has said, "I wouldn't write a book unless I could really tell the truth, and say all the people are in it are represented right ...
+If I'm gonna talk about all the people in my life, I need to be old enough and so do they, that nobody's gonna care ...
 I would never write a book about the bad parts.
 I would mostly revel in the fantastic parts, of which there were so many."